braazaareer/writeup/reverse_engineering/Flare-On 11 Challenge 5/writeup.md

   - **If true:** It proceeds to call the proper decryption function.

 - **Indication of ChaCha20:**
-  Inside the first function, strings indicating the expansion of a 32‑byte key are present.
+  Inside the first function, strings _(expand 32-byte k)_ indicating the expansion of a 32‑byte key are present.
 Since ChaCha20 uses a 32‑byte key and a 12‑byte nonce, this strongly indicates that ChaCha20 is in use.

 ### Extraction of Key, Nonce, and Encrypted Shellcode